sreeavinashbesiahgari/F1_Race_Prediction/README.md

 ## Qualifying Data

-The prediction model uses the following hardcoded qualifying times for the 2025 Japanese GP:
+The prediction model uses the following hardcoded qualifying times for the 2025 Japanese GP.
+(IMPORTANT NOTE:  Please update the Qualifying data when the data is available):

 | Driver | Qualifying Time (s) |
 |--------|---------------------|